jpmattern/seir-covid19/README.md

 # The Santa Cruz County COVID-19 model

 **Note:** Because the latest versions of the model have been fit to age-structured data, part of which are not publicly available, we have not added recent versions of the model here.
-We want to change that and provide more frequent updates of the model code and its projections for Santa Cruz County.
+We want to change that and provide more frequent updates of the model code.
 To ensure HIPAA compliance, we are not adding the data files to this repository for now.
+For the most recent projections, see the [Santa Cruz County dashboard](http://santacruzhealth.org/HSAHome/HSADivisions/PublicHealth/CommunicableDiseaseControl/CoronavirusHome.aspx)).

 The Santa Cruz County (SCZ) COVID-19 model is a time-discrete, stochastic SEIR model that uses Bayesian statistical methods, such as Hamiltonian Markov Chain Monte Carlo (MCMC) simulations, to forecast the COVID-19 pandemic in Santa Cruz County, California.
 The model requires a set of parameters, equations, and local data to help inform its simulations.
 The model is set to run 4,000 simulations and fine-tune the inputted parameters using the local data (confirmed COVID-19 hospitalizations, confirmed COVID-19 cases, and deaths).
 The model projects a range of different scenarios that fit the inputs provided and are displayed in the exported plots.